Written By:

 - Use the platform as a customer service tool, responding to questions and concerns from followers in a timely and helpful manner

-Instagram's general audience is younger, which primarily consists of students, although the parents have a presence as well.
+Over 62% of Instagram’s users are aged 18–34., While Instagram’s audience primarily consists of students, parents do have a presence as well.
 To cater to this audience, institutions should create visual content that is appealing.
 This can include photos of campus events, student activities, and behind-the-scenes glimpses of campus life.

 Here’s what some of the most popular college Instagram accounts are doing on Instagram: